linostar/SuperCron/supercron/pypi.rst

 Non-interactive mode:
 ~~~~~~~~~~~~~~~~~~~~~

-In non-interactive mode, at least one of the following options/arguments
-has to be used after the command name ``supercron``.
+In non-interactive mode, one of the following options can be used after the command name ``supercron``.

 -  option ``-h`` or ``--help``: shows the help message, with some usage examples

 -  option ``-V`` or ``--version``: displays the version number

 Additionally, one of the following subcommands can be used: add, delete,
-enable, disable, search, clear.
+enable, disable, search, clear, trigger.

 **Subcommand add**